poipkarsiya/FUTURE_PE_01/README.md

-# FUTURE_PE_01 – YouTube Script & Thumbnail using AI
-Internship: Future Interns – Prompt Engineering
-Author: Siya Poipkar
+### Title: How to Automate Notes with ChatGPT & Notion AI

 ## Overview
-This project uses AI tools to generate a YouTube video script, thumbnail, and final video output through prompt engineering.
+This project explores how AI can automate note-taking for students and professionals using ChatGPT prompts and Notion AI templates.
+The aim is to demonstrate prompt chaining for idea extraction, summarization, and auto-organization of notes.

-## Tools
+## Tools Used
-ChatGPT • Canva • Pictory (or InVideo) • DALL·E
+ChatGPT • Notion AI • Canva • DALL·E • ElevenLabs (Voiceover) • CapCut (Editing)

 ## Deliverables
-- Script
+- Full Script
-- Thumbnail
+- AI-generated Thumbnail
+- Voiceover Audio
-- Final video
+- Final Video
-- prompt_chain.md documenting every prompt used
+- prompt_chain.md Documentation

-#Added initial README for Task 1
+#docs: updated README with new topic and overview